jwestrob/GOOSOS/README.md

 This list will be updated iteratively as I put more stuff in here.

+# What are the dependencies?

+Well, python obviously.
+I recommend using pip to install all this (which can be itself used through Anaconda/Miniconda).

+The packages you will need to install (using a variant of the command 'pip install [PACKAGE]') are:

+- pathos (Enables multithreading)
+- Biopython
+- Pandas
+- Argparse

+Everything else should come standard with your install of python.

 # Wow!
 Cool!
 I want to use this in my paper!

 Sick yo, but please cite this repository.
 I'll be putting the GPL license on it in a little bit once I actually get the thing running.